astroturfcss/astroturf/README.md

 #### Composition, variables, etc?

 How you accomplish that is mostly up to your preprocessor.
-Leaverage Sass variables, Less mixins, postcss nesting polyfills, whatever.
+Leverage Sass variables, or Less mixins, orpostcss nesting polyfills, or whatever.
 The css you'r writing is treated just like a normal style file so all the tooling your used to works here.
 For composition specifically around classes you can also use css-modules `composes` to compose styles, since css-literal-loader extracts styles to consistent names;

 ```js